 Whilst on the tour we managed to see some dolphins and the best bit…. a Minke whale!
 They are the most abundant, along with White-beaked dolphins, Harbour porpoises and the occasional Humpback whales.
 Despite not seeing a humpback we were pretty happy with our trip and before long the boat headed back to the harbour.

 Prices are adults: 10990 ISK (£77), children (7-15 years ): 5495 ISK (£35), children (0-6 years): 0 ISK.

-I go in to this further in another blog post, but I couldn’t leave it out of this must-see list either.
-When me and Katie headed to Iceland last month, we couldn’t not stop at the famous Blue Lagoon geothermal spa, one of the most visited attractions in Iceland, and it’s not hard to see why.
+I go into this further in another blog post, but I couldn’t leave it out of this must-see list either.
+When me and Katie headed to Iceland last month, we couldn’t bypass the famous Blue Lagoon geothermal spa, one of the most visited attractions in Iceland, and it’s not hard to see why.

 READ MORE: A night at the Bubble Hotel in Iceland

 Don’t be misled by your airport booking, your plane will actually land at Keflavik and then you’ll need to travel 45 minutes to the city from there.
 Reykjavik, on the coast of Iceland, is the country’s capital and largest city.
 It’s home to the National and Saga museums, tracing Iceland’s Viking history and much, much more.

 We only got to spend a few hours here, and wish we’d had more time!
 We had lunch at Kaffivagninn, Iceland’s oldest restaurant located in the harbour and visited the Whale Museum, as well as the striking concrete Hallgrimskirkja church.

 Whether you’re coming from our hotel or Reykjavik, you will begin your journey, coming across a lesser-known waterfall close to our hotel called Urriðafoss.
 As our hotel was super close we arrived around 9am and there was no one else around.
 It was stunning to watch the waterfall from the river down to the south.